1984 Louisiana World Exposition: The Fair

 The Fair was held along the Mississippi River front near the New Orleans Central Business District, on a site that was formerly a railroad yard.
 While the Fair itself was a financial failure, several old warehouses were renovated for the fair, which helped to revitalize the adjacent Old Warehouse District.
 The fair suffered from poor attendance, but many New Orleanians have fond memories of their fair experiences.
-Highlights included a monorail, a gondola across the Mississippi River, an aquacade, an amphitheater for concerts, the Wonderwall, and the mascot Seymore D. Fair (also commonly spelled Seymour D' Fair).
-There also were many dining choices, including the Italian Village, the Japanese Pavilion, and Pete Fountain's Reunion Hall.
+Highlights included a monorail, a gondola across the Mississippi River, an aquacade, an amphitheater for concerts, the Wonderwall, and many dining choices, including the Italian Village, the Japanese Pavilion, and Pete Fountain's Reunion Hall.